Russell-S-Harper/FLT/INDIVIDUAL-LICENSE.md

 6. No Warranty:

-    The Code in the "FLT" Repository is provided "as is," without any warranties or guarantees of its functionality, reliability, or fitness for any particular purpose.
+    The Code in the “FLT” Repository is provided “as is,” without any warranties or guarantees of its functionality, reliability, or fitness for any particular purpose.

 7. Termination: